-Goodbye summer, let's hug you in September: finally we'll plunge into the most beautiful activities without nasty sweating.
-The Main attracts, the Taunus is near and the bicycle wants to be moved again.
-Whoever's wallet threatens to burst is sure to find something to do this weekend and who of you already knows all of Frankfurt's districts?
+Goodbye summer, September let us embrace you: finally we plunge into the most beautiful undertakings without nasty sweating.
+The Main beckons, the Taunus is near and the bike wants to be moved again.
+If your wallet is threatening to burst, you will surely find something to do this weekend and who of you already knows all of Frankfurt's districts?

-Same Saturday the bridge in our fashion and creative district will wiggle again, sorry for the corny jokes :-) The Brückenviertel in Sachsenhausen is once again celebrating the new collections in the shops on Wall- und Brückenstraße and offering delicacies to feast on.
+On Saturday the bridge will shake again in our fashion and creative district, sorry for the joke :-) The Brückenviertel in Sachsenhausen celebrates the new collections in the shops on Wall- and Brückenstraße and offers delicious food to feast on.
 What do you imagine under "Peggy Sue Frankfurt meets The Pink Motel" ?
-Well, that's the name of the cocktail stand of the store of the same name for 50s and 60s fashion.
-Don't forget your wallet and best come without your car because of the cocktails ;-) Date: 11-23 o'clock.
+Well, that's the name of the cocktail stand of the eponymous store for 50s and 60s fashion.
+Don't forget your wallet and because of the cocktails it's best to arrive without a car ;-) Date: 11am-2pm.

-Where is the best place to enjoy late summer?
+Where is the best way to enjoy the late summer?
 On the boat.
-Those who book an excursion with the Primus Line can enjoy a few hours of holiday in the city, not to mention the breathtaking skyline in the evening.
-Party people like to be on the ship during the week, the weekend is suitable for families.
-How about a route of the Industrial culture or a Sunday brunch on the Main?
+If you book a trip on the Primus Line, you can enjoy a few hours of vacation in the city ; not to mention the stunning skyline in the evening.
+Party people like to find themselves on the ship during the week, the weekend is suitable for families.
+How about a route of industrial culture or a Sunday brunch on Main?

-Not only for summit strikers the trip to the Taunus is worthwhile, up to the Feldberg.
-The highest survey in the vicinity of Frankfurt.
-Various hiking trails lead to the destination, above reward not only the gastronomy, but also the incomparable view of Frankfurt's scenery.
-Highlight: the summit cross.
+It's not only for those who like to reach for the summit that a trip to the Taunus, high up to the Feldberg, is worthwhile.
+The highest elevation in Frankfurt's near surroundings.
+Different hiking trails lead to the destination, at the top rewarded not only the gastronomy, but also the incomparable view of the scenery of Frankfurt.
+Highlight: the 2011 erected summit cross.

-The character of the Gutleut can best be described as: rough charm and light swell.
-If you can, you can take a sailing trip through the harbour basin, because from the water you have the best view of the modern architecture but also the industrial charm of this district.
-You can't sail?
-This can be changed here: sailing courses offer, among others, the Volkshochschule and the Segelcenter an.
+The character of the Gutleut is probably best described as: rough charm and light swell.
+If you can, take a sailing trip around the harbour basin, as the best view of the modern architecture but also the industrial charm of this part of town is from the water.
+You don't know how to sail?
+You can change that here: sailing courses are offered by the Volkshochschule and the Segelcenter, among others.

 Sabina Brauner is on twitter @WentoManderly and FB.